nic0michael/ZS6BVR_MorseCodeSenderPiPico/README.md

                            Emitter ──────── GND ─────────▶ GND (Pin 38)        │
                                                          └─────────────────────┘

-Please place a fuse at the input and output of the regulator 0.5A slowblow
+Please place a fuse at the input and output of the regulator 0.5A Slow-blow fuses Connect Oscilloscope to collector o

 ```